-These kits will allow you to select a particular type of beer you would like to make, such as an IPA (here one of my favorite) or a pilsner.
+These kits will allow you to select a particular type of beer you would like to make, such as an IPA (I owned this one) or a pilsner.

-Here’s a recipe provided by this Northern Brewer homebrew kit I followed :
+Here’s a recipe provided by this Northern Brewer homebrew kit I own:

 The downside of these prepackaged kits is that you might be limited in regards to what types of beer you can brew, but it can be a convenient option for anyone who is just starting to homebrew or someone who does not want to have to search the web for various recipes and ingredients.